Mishree-14/CPP_Experiment_08_2D_Array/README.md

 # Experiment 8 – To Study and Implement 2D Arrays in C++
 ## Aim:
-To study the concept of two-dimensional arrays in C++ and implement basic operations such as:
+To study the concept of two-dimensional arrays in C++ and implement basic operations.

 ## Objectives:
 To understand declaration, initialization, and traversal of 2D arrays in C++.

 To perform matrix operations:

-    Displaying the entered matrix
+>Displaying the entered matrix

-    Matrix addition
+>Matrix addition

-    Matrix multiplication
+>Matrix multiplication

-    Diagonal sum
+>Diagonal sum

-    Matrix transpose
+>Matrix transpose

 To apply nested loops for multi-dimensional data processing.